Meet Our Board

 Founder/Executive Director

-My heart for this ministry was ignited in 2019 when I began ministering behind the walls of the Knox County Detention Facility.
-In the presence of women longing for hope and healing, I felt for the first time that I was standing in the center of God’s will.
+Tonya’s heart for this ministry was ignited in 2019 when she began ministering behind the walls of the Knox County Detention Facility.
+In the presence of women longing for hope and healing, she felt for the first time that she was standing in the center of God’s will.
 That moment changed everything.
-I’ve served in ministry half my life, as the previous Executive Director of FOCUS Ministries, and since 2009, as the Women’s Ministry Leader at West Emory Baptist Church, where my husband, Pastor Gary, has served since 2006.
+She has served in ministry half of her life, as the previous Executive Director of FOCUS Ministries, and since 2009, as the Women’s Ministry Leader at West Emory Baptist Church, where her husband, Pastor Gary, has served since 2006.

 Martha Williams